Episcopal Church Women (ECW)

 The Cathedral Antiques Show: Katherine Hill and Grace Foster are the 2015 Co-Chairs.
 For more information call the Antique Show office at 404-365-1107.

-The Cathedral Antiques Show & Tour of Homes celebrated its 43rd year when it opened with the Preview Party on Wednesday, January 29, 2014.
+The Cathedral Antiques Show and Tour of Homes celebrates its 44th year from February 1–February 8, 2015.
 The Cathedral Antiques Show is a major outreach project sponsored by the Episcopal Church Women of the Cathedral of St. Philip.
-As Atlanta's oldest and most prestigious antiques show, this annual event is truly a "Passion for a Purpose," having raised almost $4 million for Atlanta-area non-profits since its inception in 1969.
+As Atlanta's oldest and most prestigious antiques show, this annual event is truly a “Festival of the Decorative Arts” having raised almost $5 million for Atlanta-area non-profits since its inception in 1969.

-With the help of hundreds of volunteers and support from the church, antique dealers, corporate sponsors, and patrons, the Antiques Show & Tour of Homes attracts participants and attendees from around the country who enjoy art, design, decorating, and learning about antiques.
-While preparations and planning occur throughout the year, the show is held at the Cathedral of St. Philip in late January to early February.
+With the help of hundreds of volunteers and support from the church, antique dealers, corporate sponsors, and patrons, the Antiques Show and Tour of Homes attracts participants and attendees from around the country who enjoy art, interior design, decorating, floral design, and learning about antiques.
+While preparations and planning occur throughout the year, the show is held at the Cathedral of St. Philip in early February.

-Katherine Hill and Marion Williams are the 2014 co-chairs.
-Buckhead residents and longtime active members of the Cathedral, Tish and Rowland Radford served as honorary chairs for the Antiques Show.
-We welcomed people throughout the parish and metro Atlanta to participate in this event by volunteering and attending the show activities.
-For more information on volunteer and sponsorship opportunities, please email email@example.com, or contact the Show office at 404-365-1107.
+Katherine Hill and Grace Foster are the 2015 co-chairs.
+Buckhead residents and longtime active members of the Cathedral, Susan and Frank Troutman serve as honorary chairs for the Antiques Show.
+We welcome people throughout the parish and metro Atlanta to participate in this event by volunteering and attending the show activities.
+For more information on volunteer and sponsorship opportunities, please email firstname.lastname@example.org, or contact the show office at 404-365-1107.